mjiderhamn/worx-landroid-nodejs/README.md

 4. Clone this Git repo - `git clone https://github.com/mjiderhamn/worx-landroid-domoticz.git`
   (First install [Git](http://git-scm.com/) if not already installed)
 5. In the cloned directory, run `npm install` to download dependencies
-6. Edit the cloned `config.js`
+6. Edit the cloned [`config.js`](config.js).
+Should be self explanatory.
-  1. Set the correct URL to the MQTT broker in `mqttBrokerUrl`
-  2. Set `serverAndPort` to the IP/hostname '`:`' port (unless port 80) where the Node.JS will reach the Landroid, such as `192.168.0.5` or `mylandroid.dynamic-ip-provider.com:8080` (assuming have done Port Forwarding in your router from port 8080 to port 80 on your Landroid within your WiFi network.
-  3. Set the PIN code of your Landroid in `pinCode`
-  4. Set `idx` to the same value as you used for your Virtual Sensor above.
+   Set `idx` is the same value as you used for your Virtual Sensor above.
 7. Start the application by running `node app.js`

 ## Response